Lady Franklin Island

-Named in honour of Sir John Franklin’s widow, the lonely and uninhabited Lady Franklin Island lies off of Baffin Island’s Hall Peninsula at the entrance to Cumberland Sound.
-The island is named for the wife of Sir John Franklin, the Arctic explorer who died trying to discover the Northwest Passage.
+The lonely and uninhabited Lady Franklin Island lies off of Baffin Island’s Hall Peninsula at the entrance to Cumberland Sound.
+The island is named for the widow of Sir John Franklin, the Arctic explorer who died trying to discover the Northwest Passage.
 The geology of the island is striking with vertical cliffs of Archean rocks, likely to be some of the oldest stone in Canada.
-The waters around Lady Franklin Island offer an abundance seabirds, ducks, seals, and walrus.
-With a bit of luck it is possible to see Atlantic Puffins here and perhaps even a rare Sabine’s Gull.
+The waters around Lady Franklin Island offer an abundance of seabirds, ducks, seals, and walrus.
+With a bit of luck it is possible to see Atlantic Puffins here.